katelynautumn28/smtestwaxbuilder2/pages/about-wb.md

 ---
 layout: page
-title: About the Project
+title: About WaxBuilder
-permalink: /about/
+permalink: /about-waxbuilder/
 ---

 WaxBuilder was created by the Collections as Data Librarian at Cornell Univerity's Digital CoLab using the open-source exhibition platform [Wax](https://minicomp.github.io/wax/).
 The project is supported by the Collections as Data Librarian, the Director of Digital Scholarship Services, and the Emerging Data Practices Librarian at Cornell University Library's [Digital Scholarship Services](https://www.library.cornell.edu/about/staff/central-departments/digital-scholarship/).